smhurf/lewagon_challenges/03-Maths/02-Statistics-Probabilities/Optional-Bayes-Theorem/README.md

 ==> 0.66666
 ```

-### 2. Likelihood $P(weather|play)$
+### 2. Likelihood P(weather|play)

-Well done, now we will implement a function to calculate the likelihood of observing a given weather, knowing that the match has been played or not.
-Basically, that means that we want to calculate the probability of an event (ex: weather = 'Sunny') being True given that the other event (ex: play=Yes) was True
+Well done, now we will implement a function to calculate the likelihood of observing a given weather, knowing whether or not the match has been played.
+Basically, that means that we want to calculate the probability of an event (ex: weather = 'Sunny') being `True` given that the other event (ex: play=Yes) was `True`

 Implement the function `likelihood(weather, play, weather_data, play_data)`.
 This function should return the probability that `event_condition` takes a given value, knowing `event_occur` value.